ReliableSecurity/CobaltStrike/README.md

 ## 🤘 Credits

-**Created by AKUMA** - When you need to pwn everything that breathes! 😈

 *"The best penetration tester is one who breaks in first, then explains how to fix it!"*

 **Special thanks to:**